hw5773/understanding-blockchains/application/README.md

 - NodeJS: createCounter.js
 - Java: CreateCounter.java

-## Client: updateCounter
+## Application: updateCounter
 1. Description
-- This client issues the updateCounter transaction
+- The application issues the updateCounter transaction

 2. Arguments of the Application
 - first argument: the name of the counter